-The newly-released film “Dark Waters” has brought attention to the effects of PFAS in water.
+The newly-released film “Dark Waters” has drawn attention to the effects of PFAS in water.
 The plot centers on a corporate defense attorney taking on a lawsuit against DuPont to fight PFAS and their effect in the environment.
 It focuses on contaminated drinking water caused by manufacturing plants leaking chemical waste, specifically PFOA, into the environment.

 The movie highlights very high levels of PFOA in water supplies as a result of direct pollution by manufacturers into the local environment.
 In Orange County, very low levels of PFOA and PFOS have been detected in the groundwater basin.
 The levels are in no way comparable to those featured in “Dark Waters.”
 The City of Fullerton is partnering with Orange County Water District, along with the other producers in the basin affected by PFAS to ensure we continue to provide safe, high quality drinking water.
 This is our top priority.